Jim61C/volvo_synthetic_sequence/README.md

 # A Particle Filter Tracker for synthetic sequence generation
-A particle Filter tracker that assumes 1st order dynamics model for motion and uses Color Histograms as Observation Model.
+A particle Filter tracker that assumes 1st order dynamics motion model and uses Color Histograms as Observation Model.

 Dependencies
 ======================